-- How much does it cost to attend PCC?
+How much does it cost to attend PCC?

 PCC is one of the most affordable Christian colleges in the nation.
-To learn more about our low cost, click here.
+To see specific costs, go to the financial information page.

-- What if I still need some form of financial assistance?
+What if I need financial help?

-- Do I need a loan or grant to pay for college expenses?
+Do I need a loan or grant to pay for college expenses?

-- Is PCC an eligible institution for me to claim a tuition tax deduction?
+Is PCC an eligible institution for me to claim a tuition tax deduction?

 What if I have more questions?